substack/package-writer/README.md

 var packageWriter = require('package-writer');
 ```

-## packageWriter(packageJSON, assets, outputDir)
+## packageWriter(packageJSON, assets, outputDir, callback)

-Returns a map of file name to output stream for the transformed file contents.
+`callback`'s second parameter is a map of file name to output stream for the transformed file contents.

 Parameters:
 `packageJSON` - The package info for the package being written.
 Should contain: